 SPACE FOR REFS

-Urban and peri-urban habitats present unique challenges for bees due to the large amount of imperious surface, which eliminates ground-nesting, combined with extreme fragmentation of resources (REFS).
+Urban and peri-urban habitats present unique challenges for bees due to the large amount of impervious surface, which eliminates ground-nesting, combined with extreme fragmentation of resources (REFS).
 Efforts to restore bee communities in urban areas has taken many forms, such as the restoration of urban lots into pollinator-friendly spaces with diverse native flowering plants that provide continuous food resources (REFS).
 Government-leased lands, such as parks and utility corridors, can also be used for pollinator meadows, which not only increases floral diversity but also establish nesting substrates that are key for solitary bees (REFS).
 Specific practices, like minimizing lawn mowing or incorporating green roofs, improve habitat quality while enhancing ecological connectivity in fragmented urban landscapes (Turo & Gardiner, 2019).
 By leveraging government land for habitat restoration, cities can create interconnected networks of pollinator refuges, fostering urban biodiversity and ecological resilience.

 SPACE FOR REFS